LukasKastern/lukaskastern.github.io/index.md

 A client that wants to get the frames of the game can then use the SDK that is part of the project.

 This SDK then communicates with the target app using a shared memory object.
-The frames are exported using opaque_fd handles and can be imported by the client without having to move the data to the CPU.
+The frames are exported using opaque file descriptor handles and can be imported by the client without having to move the data to the CPU.

 ## Project - Structure 2D (<a href="https://github.com/LukasKastern/structure-2d">github</a>)